 The Scheme introduces a licensing framework which requires operators to hold a licence to perform interment services (burials, cremations, ash interments and caretaker services).
 There are 4 categories of licence.
 The category of licence determines the conditions, outlined in Licence Conditions for Operators of Cemeteries and Crematoria (Conditions), that apply to an operator and with which it must comply to operate in NSW.
-The Conditions will be reviewed periodically by the CCNSW Board and will be updated, amended or added to as determined by the Board.
+The Conditions will be reviewed periodically by CCNSW and may be updated and/or amended.